eccanto/base-playwright-typescript/README.md

 # BDD base project: Playwright + Typescript

-Basic example of Playwright with Typescript on Chrome and Safari (in parallel)
+Basic example of Playwright with Typescript on Chrome and Safari (in parallel).

 # Table of contents